The Anxious Adventurer

 Smallholder and IT Consultant by day, writer and adventurer by night (and at weekends).

 I live on our scruffy smallholding in South West Scotland in sight of mountains and the sea.
-We moved here at the height of COVID as part of my third mid-life crisis (Crisis One: Failed acting career, Crisis Two: Stressful West Country Grand Design).
+We moved here at the height of COVID as part of my third mid-life crisis (Crisis One: Failed acting career; Crisis Two: Stressful West Country Grand Design).
 Phobias include a pathological fear of appearing lazy.

 I love adventures, preferably those that are self-propelled and on two wheels.
 I especially love adventures that can be squeezed into a weekend.